MateuszMielniczuk/system-setup/nvim/.config/nvim/README.md

 - to replace only current line:\
   `:s/to_replace/replace`

-- to replace all occurrences in line:\
+- to replace all occurrences in one line:\
   `:s/to_replace/replace/g`

-- to replace all is file use `%` sign as range:\
+- to replace all occurrences in a file use `%` sign as range:\
   `:%s/to_replace/replace/g`